Get me outta here!

 Genus: (STEM) Calamite (LEAF) Annularia

 Special Note: The Calamite may look familiar to some.
 Their modern descendants are the “horsetails” of today.
-They grow in open fields and edges of woodlands, but only reach a few feet tall, as seen in the photo below.
+They grow in open fields and edges of woodlands, but only reach a few feet tall.

 Equisetopsida